Actify

 Using Corporate-Style Icebreakers

 Healthcare workers deal with life and death.
 Asking them to do 'two truths and a lie' or a trust fall feels absurd in that context.
-Activities must respect the gravity of their work.
-The best healthcare engagement is practical, peer-driven, and woven into clinical routines — not imported from a corporate retreat playbook.
+Activities must respect the gravity of their work — practical, peer-driven, and woven into clinical routines.
+Not imported from a corporate retreat playbook.

 Post-activity surveys in healthcare show corporate-style games score 1.8/5 in relevance vs. 4.4/5 for activities integrated into clinical workflows (Actify platform data, 2024, n=2,100 healthcare workers).